If you could craft a beard that crosses both old world sophistication and the modern-day hipster, then you probably are picturing the Van Dyke beard.

 1. Determine Width and Thickness Desired

-If you like the goatee style because you can accentuate your chin and give it more length, then you should define the goatee edges to be a little bit wider than the corners of your mouth.
+If you like the goatee style because you can accentuate your chin and give it more length, then you should define the goatee edges to be slightly wider than the corners of your mouth.

 #1 – Thick Van Dyke beards take a while to grow, but you may want to elongate your chin with a thick patch of hair at the end.
 This could create a ducktail beard, another on-trend facial hairstyle.